zuozhenggh/learning-library/developer-library/micronaut-oci-atp/micronaut/micronaut.md

 The application will already have been setup with a single tests the application can startup successfully.
 This test is configured to use [Testcontainers](https://www.testcontainers.org/) and an Oracle Express image.

-Note that the test requires a working Docker installation and will take a little while to download the Oracle Express image on first execution.
+Note that the test requires a working Docker installation and will take more than 10 minutes to download the Oracle Express image on first execution.

 You can execute your tests with: